-Have you ever needed to know when an NTFS partition was created or when a drive was first initialized by Windows and available for use?
+Have you ever needed to know when an NTFS partition was created or when Windows first initialized a drive and made it available for use?
 Although there are no easy, user-friendly ways to find out, we know two different methods by which you can find this information, by yourself.
 If you are curious to learn, read on:

-The easiest way to find this information is to look at the System Volume Information folder.
+The easiest way to find out when a partition was created is to look at the System Volume Information folder.
 This folder is found on all the partitions where Windows has access.
-It is automatically created by Windows when it detects a new partition and it stores important things such as:
+It is automatically created by Windows when it detects a new partition, and it stores essential things such as:

 - System Restore points created by Windows for that partition (if it is set to create them).